 The student may take an exam for a course/module after the student has timely registered through the student portal.
-Information and deadlines regarding (de)registration of exams and re-sits can be found on the student portal/ AskPsy.nl.
+Information and deadlines regarding (de)registration of exams and re-sits can be found on AskPsy.nl.

 Article 5.5 Format of Exams